 Please see my full disclosure policy here for more information.

-I stumbled across the idea of renting a houseboat to explore the canals of Europe a couple of years ago and I became completely transfixed.
-What a great way to get off the beaten path and visit un-touristy small towns and villages while leisurely drifting past some incomparable scenery!
+Renting a houseboat to explore the canals of Europe is a great way to get off the beaten path and visit un-touristy small towns and villages while leisurely drifting past some incomparable scenery!

 The idea of renting a houseboat (or a canal boat, as they are sometimes called) is a much more common vacation notion in much of Europe than it is in here in the US.
 Much of Europe has a well developed canal system that was built before trains and cars came along because transporting goods by river was much more expedient than transporting them by land in those times.